Corbin Carroll Player Props: Diamondbacks vs. Mets

-Corbin Carroll -- with an on-base percentage of .211 in his past 10 games, 157 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the New York Mets, with Kodai Senga on the mound, on July 4 at 4:10 PM ET.
+On Wednesday, Corbin Carroll (.256 on-base percentage in past 10 games, 116 points below season-long percentage) and the Arizona Diamondbacks face the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 9:40 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Angels.
+He notched a home run while going 2-for-4 in his previous game against the Mets.

 Corbin Carroll Game Info & Props vs. the Mets